Condition Care Guide

 What are the symptoms of thyroid cancer?

-Patients usually have no symptoms in the early stages of thyroid cancer.
+Patients usually have no thyroid cancer symptoms in the early stages.
 As thyroid tissue grows, one or more nodules may develop within the gland.
 These may be solid or fluid-filled, are typically benign and cause no symptoms.
 However, five percent of these nodules are cancerous and can sometimes grow rapidly, potentially resulting in symptoms such as hoarseness, difficulty swallowing, and troubles with breathing as the nodule expands.
 One can also have painful swallowing or neck discomfort that spreads up the jaw and into the ears, as well as lymph node enlargement in the neck, around the jaw, ears, and under the collarbone.

 Having one or more of these symptoms doesn't mean you have thyroid cancer.
 Other conditions - including thyroid nodules that are benign, infection or inflammation of the thyroid gland, and goiter from hypothyroidism or other conditions - can cause similar problems, all of which are highly treatable.